How to manually check if the PID of AnQiCMS process exists on a Linux server?

 Summary

-1. I have found the PID of AnQiCMS process, and the process is running, but the website is still inaccessible.
-Why is that?
+1. I have found the PID of the AnQiCMS process, and the process is running, but the website is still inaccessible, why is that?

-Even if the AnQiCMS process exists, the website may not be accessible due to various reasons.You need to check the configuration of Nginx or Apache and other reverse proxy servers to ensure that they forward requests correctly to the port that AnQiCMS is listening on (for example, 8001).Ensure that the firewall rules of the server are checked, and the ports that AnQiCMS listens to and the 80/443 ports that the web server listens to are open.running.logOr specify a log file in other specified log files) to obtain more detailed error information.
+Even if the AnQiCMS process exists, the website may not be accessible due to various reasons.You need to check the configuration of Nginx or Apache and other reverse proxy servers to ensure that they forward requests correctly to the port AnQiCMS is listening on (for example, 8001).At the same time, check the firewall rules of the server to ensure that the ports listened to by AnQiCMS and the 80/443 ports listened to by the web server are open.In addition, AnQiCMS's internal errors may also cause the service to be unavailable, at this time you should check the AnQiCMS runtime logs (usually in the installation directory below)running.logIn the specified log file) for more detailed error information.

-2. How do I stop or restart the AnQiCMS process?
+2. How should I stop or restart the AnQiCMS process?